mawkler/maconomy-cli/README.md

 Commands:
-  get     Get the time sheet for the current week set     Set number of hours on day(s) for a given job and task clear   Remove hours hours on day(s) for a given job and task submit  Submit time sheet for week logout  Log out line    Operate on entire lines in the time sheet
+  get     Get the time sheet for the current week set     Set number of hours on day(s) for a given job and task clear   Remove hours on day(s) for a given job and task submit  Submit time sheet for week logout  Log out line    Operate on entire lines in the time sheet